Late Registration & Dropping or Withdrawing from Classes

 The Withdrawal Policy Regarding Tuition and Fees states that students who register for classes for any given semester are obligated to pay full tuition and fees for that semester unless they officially withdraw from the university prior to the start of classes.
 If you begin classes at Grand Valley, receive financial aid, and then withdraw, your financial aid will be adjusted according to federal regulations.
 Visit with a financial aid counselor or contact our office for more information regarding your specific situation.

-We strongly recommend that you contact the Financial Aid Office prior to withdrawing if you have been awarded financial aid.
+We strongly recommend that you contact us prior to withdrawing if you have been awarded financial aid.

 - If you drop a course(s) during the drop/add period (100 percent refund) and are still enrolled in credits, your eligibility for aid will be recalculated based on the new number of credits.
 You will be billed for any funds you received but were not eligible for based on your new credit load.
 If you drop all courses during the 100 percent refund period your financial aid will be canceled.